Metal ions in aqueous solution: Group 3 metals, lanthanides and actinides

 Scandium(III) and yttrium(III) are both eight-coordinate, but have different structures: scandium has an unusual dicapped triangular prismatic structure (with one cap location empty), while yttrium is square antiprismatic.
 Lutetium(III) is tricapped triangular prismatic, but has a significant water deficit: one of the capping water molecules is significantly closer to the lutetium than the remaining ones and the average coordination number is only 8.2 rather than 9.
 Based on its ionic radius, lawrencium(III) is probably nine-coordinate tricapped triangular prismatic with no water deficit.

 The trivalent lanthanide ions decrease steadily in size from lanthanum to lutetium, an effect known as the lanthanide contraction.
 From lanthanum to dysprosium, the coordination number is maintained at 9 with a tricapped trigonal prismatic structure, although starting from samarium the capping water molecules are no longer equally strongly bounded.
 A water deficit then appears for holmium through lutetium with the average coordination number dropping to 8.2 at lutetium(III).
 The configuration is maintained despite the small size of the cations and the water deficit, probably due to strong hydrogen bonding.
 Europium(II) is seven-coordinate, and cerium(IV) is hydrolysed to the oxygen-bridged dimer [(H_{2}O)_{7}Ce–O–Ce(OH_{2})_{7}]^{6+}.

 Actinium(III) is eleven-coordinate in aqueous solution.
 Thorium(IV) is nine-coordinate tricapped trigonal prismatic, and it is assumed that the same is true for the other actinide(IV) cations in aqueous solutions (as that is also their solid-state configuration).
 Studies on coordination number and/or structure for actinides(III) to date stretch only to californium.
 However, since lawrencium(III) has a similar ionic radius to dysprosium(III), it is likely that uranium(III) through lawrencium(III) are all nine-coordinate tricapped triangular prismatic with the capping positions fully occupied.
-No data is available for fermium(II), mendelevium(II), or nobelium(II).
+Nobelium(II) is predicted to be eight-coordinate.
+No data is available for fermium(II) and mendelevium(II).